What is a gasket in a car?

 Oil pan gasket

 When the engine is running, oil flows through by way of oil ports; the oil lubricates all the moving parts inside the engine.
-When the engine is not running, the oil is held in the crankcase, by the oil pan bolted at the bottom.
+The oil is held in the oil pan, which is bolted to the bottom of the crankcase.
 The oil pan gasket sits between the oil pan and the crankcase providing a cushion and a seal.

 The oil pan gasket is made from durable materials such as aluminized steel coated in rubber or a rubber compound.
 The seal compensates for expansion and contraction caused by changes in heat.
 The cushion prevents wear and tear during vibrations.